AntonPetrochenko/Luma/README.md

 ## Broad scope checklist
 - [x] 0.30 protocol: let there be server software
 - [x] "Game Mode" system: what makes Luma truly special
+- [x] CPE support: catching up with the community
-- [ ] CPE support: catching up with the community
+- [ ] More CPE extensions: catching up with the community
 - [ ] Luma Internal Goodies: catching up to speed with Minecraft, in a way
 - [ ] "Luma Freebuild" game mode: what you're used to
+- [ ] "Kitchen Sink" game mode: a bit of everything, to show off the power.
+Infiniminer, maybe?
 - [ ] Plugin system: let game modes be further extendable
 - [ ] Support, new nice things, etc...